Kur0n33k0/Challenges-HackyNov/1rst Edition - 2022/Article/README.md

 An article in a file is linked to the challenge with many empty lines at the end, so maybe there is something hide in.

-Whith some search, we can found stegsnow who's used to hide a message in a file.
+Whith some search, we can found stegsnow who's used to hide a message in a text file.

 <img src="https://i.imgur.com/vuVLucm.png">